Yaki Curry - Japanese Baked Curry

 Instructions:

-4. Crack the egg directly into the middle of the curry.
+4. Crack an egg into the center of the curry.

 Yaki Curry's origins can be traced back to the 19th century when British traders introduced Indian curry to Japan.
 This exotic and aromatic spice blend captivated the taste buds of Japanese locals, and chefs across the country began experimenting with curry, infusing it with their own unique flavors and techniques.